unartig/sepsis_osc/typst/main_thesis.typ

   ],
 )<fig:ricu>

-Up until today some of the markers used in #acr("SOFA") are not everywhere available to measure at all not at every 24h @moreno2023sofaupdate.
+Up until today, even though #acr("SOFA") was created as a clinical bedside score, some of the markers used in it are not always available to measure or at least not at every 24h @moreno2023sofaupdate.
 For a faster bedside assessment @SOFAscore also introduced a clinical score termed #acr("qSOFA"), with highly reduced marker number and complexity, it includes:
 #(
   list(